Skip to Content

 Give your plants some additional protection if a cold spell that will be unusually protracted or cold is predicted.
 Even when they are inside, frost can still harm them.

-Plants should be covered with a blanket or frost cloth, and any pots should be insulated with cartons, blankets, or bubble wrap.
-Remember to take off the covers during the daylight hours so the plants can receive light and lower the possibility of fungus infections.
+Plants should be covered with a blanket or frostcloth, and any pots should be insulated with cartons, blankets, or bubble wrap.
+Remember to remove the covers during daylight so the plants can receive light and lower the possibility of fungus infections.

 It could be simplest to surround your plants with permanent rings, frames, or other support systems if you live in Zones 5 or 6.
-When it gets cold outdoors, you can just go outside and cover them without having to worry about damaging the leaves.
+You can cover them outside when it gets cold outdoors without damaging the leaves.

 To help insulate roots, add thick layers of mulch made of leaves or straw.
-Put your compost within the greenhouse if you intend to go the additional mile.
+Put your compost within the greenhouse if you intend to go further.

 FAQ